pedroeml/angular-vercel/README.md

 # Angular Example

-This directory is a brief example of an [Angular](https://angular.io/) app that can be deployed with Vercel and zero configuration.
+This directory is a brief example of an [Angular](https://angular.io/) app later upgraded to version 9.1.7 that can be deployed with Vercel and zero configuration.

 ## Deploy Your Own